-If you are the holder of record of one or more shares of Centrue capital stock, you are entitled to appraisal rights under Delaware law and have the right to dissent from the merger, have your shares appraised by the Delaware Court of Chancery and receive the "fair value" of such shares (exclusive of any element of value arising from the accomplishment or expectation of the merger) as of the completion of the merger to nalce of the merger consideration, as determined by the court, if you strictly comply with the procedures specified in Section 262 of the DGCL.
-Any such Centrue shareholder awarded "fair value" for such shares by the Delaware Chancery Court would receive payment of that fair value in cash, together with interest, if any, in lieu of the right to receive the merger consideration, and accordingly, such shareholder awarded "fair value" for their shares would not receive any shares of Midland stock following the completion of the merger.
+If you are the holder of record of one or more shares of Centrue capital stock, you are entitled to appraisal rights under Delaware law and have the right to dissent from the merger, have your shares appraised by the Delaware Court of Chancery and receive the "fair value" of such shares (exclusive of any element of value arising from the accomplishment or expectation of the merger) as of the completion of the merger in place of the merger consideration, as determined by the court, if you strictly comply with the procedures specified in Section 262 of the DGCL.
+Any such Centrue shareholder awarded "fair value" for such shareholder's shareholder shareholder shareholder with interest, if any, in lieu of the right to receive the merger consideration, and accordingly, such shareholder awarded "fair value" for their shares would not receive any shares of Midland stock following the completion of the merger.
+Such fair value amount may differ from the value of the consideration that you would otherwise receive in the merger.